Radar in World War II: Ground and ship-based

 Under an internally funded project, the firm Lorenz AG developed a pulse-modulated set.
 The Heer contracted for a few sets for Flak (anti-aircraft) support, but then this mission was transferred to the Luftwaffe.
 Over several years, Lorenz was unsuccessful in selling new versions called Kurfürst and Kurmark (both Holy Roman Imperial terms).
 As the war continued, a need was seen by the Luftwaffe for additional radars.
-Lorenz again modified their sets to become the Tiefentwiel, a transportable system built to complement the Freya against low-flying aircraft, and the Jagdwagen, a mobile unit used for air surveillance.
+Lorenz again modified their sets to become the FuMG407 Tiefentwiel (a pun on Hohentwiel), a transportable system built to complement the Freya against low-flying aircraft, and the Jagdwagen, a mobile unit used for air surveillance.
 These 54-cm (560-MHz) units with plan-position indicators, had two antennas backed by parabolic, mesh reflectors on rotatable, forked frames that lifted above the equipment cabin.
 Starting in 1944, both of these systems were produced by Lorenz for the Luftwaffe in relatively small numbers.

 Although German researchers had developed magnetrons in the early 1930s (Hans Hollmann received a U.S. patent on his device in July 1938), none had been suitable for military radars.
 In February 1943, a British bomber containing a H2S radar was shot down over the Netherlands, and the 10-cm magnetron was found intact.
 In short order, the secret of making successful magnetrons was discovered, and microwave radar development started.

 Telefunken was commissioned to build a gun-laying set for Flak applications, and at the beginning of 1944, a 10-cm set code-named Marbach emerged.
 Using a 3-m Mannheim reflector, this set had a detection range of about 30 km.
 Its most important characteristic was a relative immunity to Window – the chaff used by the British as a countermeasure against the 50-cm Würzburg.
 The Marbach was produced in limited quantities for Flak batteries around a number of large industrial cities.

 Several other 10-cm sets were developed, but none made it into mass production.
 One was Jagdschloss Z, a Panorama-type experimental set with 100-kW pulse-power built by Siemens & Halske.
-Klumbach was a similar set but with only 15-kW pulse-power and using a cylindrical parabolic reflector to produce a very narrow beam; when used with Marbach, the combined fire-control system was called Egerland.
+Kulmbach was a similar set but with only 15-kW pulse-power and using a cylindrical parabolic reflector to produce a very narrow beam; when used with Marbach, the combined fire-control system was called Egerland.

 Near the end of 1943, the Germans also salvaged radars containing 3-cm magnetrons, but sets operating at this wavelength were never produced.
 They did, however, play an important role in the German development of countermeasures, particularly radar warning receivers.